Bfaschat/Ebooks-Downloader/README.md

 To use the software you just have to:
 1) Install beautifulsoup4 and lxml parser modules;
-2) You may have to select another proxy if the given one does not work anymore;
+2) You may have to select another proxy if the given one does not work anymore ( proxy_host variable in base_script.py) ;
 3) Run 'base_script.py';
 4) Enjoy!